 How do I AirDrop my entire Camera Roll?

 The not-so-simple answer to this question is… it depends.
 How many photos are in your Camera Roll?
 How large are they?
-How powerful is your phone and your Mac?
+How powerful are your phone and your Mac?
 While there is no limit to the number of photos you can send via AirDrop, the time required could make the process impractical.

 Want to try anyway?
 Here’s how to AirDrop your entire Camera Roll from your iPhone to your Mac: